 Let’s go back to the colleague I mentioned earlier.
 You’ve been fretting over the fact that they didn’t speak during the status call and you’ve come up with all sorts of reasons ranging from not liking the work you recently delivered to being upset with you for interrupting them during a previous meeting to even the fact that you didn’t ask about their recent vacation before launching into work talk.
 You’ve spiraled into the storytelling deep end.
 Let’s ditch the story and work through our S.T.O.R.Y. steps to script to approach our colleague:

 Hey Sam, (S) I noticed you didn’t speak during our status call today.
-(T) I am feeling as if you might be upset with me though (O) I recognize I don’t have a clear reason why I feel this way.
+(T) The impact this is having is others are following your lead and also not contributing.
+(O) I admit, I have wondered if you are upset with me though I have no basis for that feeling.
 (R) Would you share why you weren’t as collaborative as you normally are?
 (Y) If there’s anything I’ve done or an outside factor I’m not considering, I would love to better understand the situation.

 While this is not fool proof, nor easy, being sincere with how you approach someone and open about your part in the perceived conflict as well as your desired outcome(s), you offer a safe place for open dialogue and reduce the risk of your counterpart becoming defensive or unwilling to resolve the situation (letting go of the desire to control their reaction is another life skill to consider for a different time).